-The International Law Department of the Graduate Institute offers one of the richest clinical programs on international law, worldwide.
-Law clinics are composed of small groups of highly qualified and carefully selected students of the Graduate Institute who do pro bono work for an actual beneficiary (most often an NGO, government or international organization), on a real-life project, such as research to support a treaty negotiation, an assessment of international law compliance or implementation, or preparation for possible litigation or arbitration.
+The International Law Department of the Graduate Institute offers one of the richest clinical programmes on international law, worldwide.
+Law clinics are composed of small groups of highly qualified and carefully selected students of the Graduate Institute who do pro bono work for an actual beneficiary (most often an NGO, government or international organisation) on a real-life project, such as research, to support a treaty negotiation, an assessment of international law compliance or implementation, or preparation for possible litigation or arbitration.

 - TradeLab International Economic Law Clinic

 - LL.M.
 International Law Clinic

 - Migrants’ Rights Law Clinic